Poyang Lake — History, Folklore, Devil Triangle, and Paradise of Birds

 Part of Painting "Prosperous City Nanjing of the Ming Dynasty" (Nan Du Fan Hui Tu), By Artist Qiu Ying (1497 — 1552) — National Museum of China

 The Rebellion of Prince Ning

-In 1519, Zhu Chenhao (respected as Prince Ning) rebelled and initiated a war trying to snatch the throne.
+In 1519, Zhu Chenhao (respected as Prince Ning) rebelled and started a war, trying to snatch the throne.

-About a month later, Wang Yangming defeated his troop through a decisive, final battle in the Poyang Lake, and brought peace to civilians there.
+About a month later, Wang Yangming defeated his troops through a decisive, final battle in the Poyang Lake, bringing peace to civilians.

 Stele to Memorize this War, Written by Wang Yangming, Photo by Zhang Zhugang.

-Poyang Lake is in Jiangxi Province, southeast of China;
+Poyang Lake is in Jiangxi Province, southeast China;

 It is about 3150 to 4400 square kilometers, based on seasonal differences in water levels;

 The average depth is about 14 to 15 meters;

 There are 41 islands, with over 103 square kilometers area;